 How do you do that?

 I’ll give you my own weight loss journey as an example.
-When I was 240 pounds, I discovered that my belief systems about eating and exercising were keeping me at that size.

 I had to stay alert for lies like these and replace them with the truth.
 Only through diligent effort did I create new tracks in my mind for my life to run on!
 Whenever I spotted the lie, I replaced it then and there and acted according to the truth.